Updated July 1

 District 1: Incumbent Phil Serna is running unopposed.
 The district includes Natomas and Sacramento International Airport.

-Incumbent Patrick Kennedy leads the race, accounting for 74% of 37,478 ballots counted.
-Political newcomer and environmental advocate Duke Cooney follows behind with 26% of the preliminary vote.
+Incumbent Patrick Kennedy won the race outright, accounting for 74% of the vote.
+Political newcomer and environmental advocate Duke Cooney followed behind with 26%, and could not gain enough traction to win.

-Voters first elected Kennedy to the District 2 seat in 2014.
-Whoever wins the June primary will represent the district that includes the Greenhaven and Meadowview neighborhoods.
+Voters first elected Kennedy to the District 2 seat in 2014 to represent the district that includes the Greenhaven and Meadowview neighborhoods.

-The top two vote-getters will face off in the November election to replace Don Nottoli, who has held the seat since 1994.
-The winner will then represent the district encompassing Rancho Cordova, Elk Grove and Galt.
+The winner will replace Don Nottoli, who has held the seat since 1994, and represent the district encompassing Rancho Cordova, Elk Grove and Galt.

 CapRadio provides a trusted source of news because of you.
 As a nonprofit organization, donations from people like you sustain the journalism that allows us to discover stories that are important to our audience.
 If you believe in what we do and support our mission, please donate today.